Key Differences Between Budder, Resin, and Sauce Concentrates

 People use Budder in several ways:

-Dabbing: Applied to the heated nail of a dab rig, a small amount of Budder produces a cloud of vapor, producing a powerfully felt high when inhaled.
+Dabbing: Applied to the heated nail of a dab rig, a small amount of Budder produces a cloud of vapor that delivers a powerfully felt high when inhaled.

-Twaxing: Small pieces of Budder added to the cannabis in a joint or pipe enhances the toke by optimizing the THC content.
+Twaxing: Small pieces of Budder added to the cannabis in a joint or pipe enhance the toke by optimizing the THC content.

-Bongs: Using a budder in a bong or other bubbler device takes advantage of the water filtering to deliver a clean smoke for a big inhale.
+Bongs: Using Budder in a bong or other bubbler device takes advantage of the water filtration to deliver a clean smoke on a big inhale.

-Vaporizer: Vaporizers are devices typically shaped like a volcano.
+Vaporizer: A device typically shaped like a volcano.
 A vaporizer will create a mist from heated Budder without the carbon toxins of joint or pipe smoking.

 What is cannabis resin?